 - A capture effect transforms a character into a captured character and moves it to a different location where it is held captive.
-Heroes become captured Heroes and Evil Characters become captured Evil Characters. - Permanent control of captured characters transfers to the player that receives the captured characters. - When a character is captured, all cards equipped to or placed on that character are discarded. - A capture effect targets the characters that are to be captured. - Unless otherwise specified, targets must be in play or a set-aside area. - Unless otherwise specified, targets are moved to the Land of Bondage of the player carrying out the capture effect. - All capture effects are instant.
+Heroes become captured Heroes and Evil Characters become captured Evil Characters. - Permanent control of captured characters transfers to the player that receives the captured characters. - When a character is captured, all cards equipped to, cards placed on and Artifacts activated on that character are discarded. - A capture effect targets the characters that are to be captured. - Unless otherwise specified, targets must be in play or a set-aside area. - Unless otherwise specified, targets are moved to the Land of Bondage of the player carrying out the capture effect. - All capture effects are instant.